 The chaplains and the “death flights”

-New evidence is coming to light about the role of state-funded chaplains in supporting the Argentine junta's reign of terror from 1976 to 1983.
-Chaplains in the police and the military reassured those who were haunted by the screams of the people t hey abducted, tortured and murdered — and helped them carry on.
-In view of the role of the Church, the relatives of some of the “disappeared” have voiced concerns about the election of Pope Francis I.
+Argentina's military concordats created state-funded chaplaincies which helped consolidate the power of the dictatorship.
+New evidence has come to light about the chaplains' role during the Argentine junta's reign of terror from 1976 to 1983.
+Chaplains in the police and the military reassured those who were haunted by the screams of the people they abducted, tortured and murdered — and helped them carry on.

 The stage was set for the third coup, after President Juan Perón gave the vote to women, tried to legalise divorce and prostitution and recognise the rights of children born out of wedlock.
 And that was not all.
 In May 1955 Catholic religious instruction was abolished in state schools and three bills were introduced to curtail Church privileges: Church property was no longer to be tax-exempt, the fees of all clerics for weddings, baptisms and funerals were to be taxed, and plans were being drawn up for the constitutional separation of church and state.